-YS Group has received the approval of Phase III clinical trials of PIKA Rabies vaccine from the regulatory authorities in the Philippines, Singapore and Pakistan.
-YS Group intends to start the trial in 2023.
+In June 2022, YS Group obtained the approval of HSA for the Phase III clinical trials of PIKA Rabies vaccine to be conducted in Singapore.
+YS Group intends to start the trial in the first half of 2023.
 This Phase III study is a multi-center multi-country study to be conducted in Singapore, Philippines, Pakistan and Vietnam.
 In China, YS Group has completed Phase I study of PIKA rabies vaccine and preliminary results confirm the dose, regimen and safety observed from the Singapore trials.
 YS Group is planning to discuss with NMPA and launch more advanced trials in China in 2023.
 YS Group plans to submit the NDA/BLA for PIKA rabies vaccine to the regulatory authorities in China and major Southeast Asian countries, such as Singapore, upon completion of Phase III trials in the relevant countries.